CodeWeazle/spring-dockerator-plugin/README.md

 The purpose of this plugin is to generate docker-compose files during a builld with maven.
 The generated docker-compose<...>.yml file is generated based on the (spring) profiles defined in the plugin configuration.
+To expose properties as environment variables to the docker-compose file, these can be annotated by a preceding comment[^comment] containing the tag _DockerInclude_

+The default plugin life-cycle phase is _prepare-package_.
+This makes sure all code has been compiled and tested but not yet packaged, so that a cleanup procedure can remove all annotations from the properties files before they end up in the created archive.
+Be ware that *only packaged properties/yml files are being cleaned*.
+This does not happen for the _config_ directory for instance, since this is not copied into the _target_ directory and thus included in the archive (by default).

+[^comment]:
+  As a comment counts a line of which the first non-space charachter is '#'.

 ## Requirements